 How much does the program cost?

 Tuition, books, supplies, and more can add up for a medical assistant student.
 Research schools to compare tuitions and financial aid plans.
 At Dorsey Schools, we provide books, a set of scrubs, a stethoscope, a blood pressure cuff, and a tablet in our tuition.
-Additionally, we will cover the cost for students to challenge a certification exam one time (upon them meeting the program requirements), to further help students work toward their medical assistant certification.

 Financial aid is available to those who qualify.